U.S. bosses throw weight behind new drive to court India

 4 Min Read

-NEW DELHI (Reuters) - Top U.S. bosses are backing a new effort to build strategic ties with India, following Prime Minister Narendra Modi's first meeting with President Donald Trump.
+NEW DELHI, Aug 2 (Reuters) - Top U.S. bosses are backing a new effort to build strategic ties with India, following Prime Minister Narendra Modi's recent first meeting with President Donald Trump.

-While Modi's bear hug with Trump and a clutch of deals at their encounter in June symbolized a budding friendship, trade between the two nations has underperformed and Washington wants to narrow a $31-billion deficit.
+While Modi's bear hug with Trump and a clutch of deals at their meeting in June symbolised a budding friendship, trade between the two nations has underperformed and Washington wants to narrow a $31-billion bilateral deficit.

-"What we are announcing today is an organization redesigned for the future," said John Chambers, the executive chairman of Cisco Systems Inc, who is also chairing the USISPF that was launched on Wednesday.
+"What we are announcing today is an organisation redesigned for the future," said John Chambers, the executive chairman of Cisco Systems Inc, who is also chairing the USISPF that was launched on Wednesday.

-The rollout follows a schism in which the management team of the U.S.-India Business Council (USIBC), headed by Mukesh Aghi, has joined the new organization.
+The rollout follows a schism in which the management team of the U.S.-India Business Council (USIBC), headed by Mukesh Aghi, has joined the new organisation.

-Chambers met Modi on Tuesday to brief him on the initiative and share its new logo - featuring interlocking blue and gold circles that symbolize the "win-win" nature of the project.
+Chambers met Prime Minister Narendra Modi on Tuesday to brief him on the initiative and share its new logo - featuring interlocking blue and gold circles that symbolize the "win-win" nature of the project.

-The new body will not only focus on trade but also promote business startups, innovation and education - areas that Modi has prioritized in his three years in power.
+The new body would focus not only on trade but also promote business startups, innovation and education - areas that Modi has prioritised in his three years in power.

-Describing Modi as "fearless", Chambers praised his decision last year to scrap high-value bank notes to cleanse the economy of illicit wealth.
+Describing Modi as "fearless", Chambers praised the Indian leader's decision last year to scrap high-value bank notes to cleanse the Indian economy of illicit wealth.

 He also backed a new national sales tax launched last month, saying it was vital for Asia's third-largest economy to scale up manufacturing and achieve strong long-term growth.